Free-Floating planet Mass Function from MOA-II 9-year survey towards the Galactic Bulge: Introduction

 \cite{Mroz18} found the first short ($t_{\rm E}=0.32$ day) event showing the Finite Source (FS) effect, i.e., a finite source and a single point lens (FSPL), in which one can measure a FS parameter $\rho=\theta_*/\theta_{\rm E}$.
 Here $\theta_*$ is the angler source radius which can be estimated from an empirical relation with the source magnitude and color.
 The $\theta_{\rm E}$ is an angular Einstein radius given by

-This value of $\theta_{\rm E}$ can give us an inferred mass of the lens with better accuracy as we can eliminate one of the three-fold degenerate terms which affecte $t_{\rm E}$, namely, $\mu_{\rm rel}$:
+This value of $\theta_{\rm E}$ can give us an inferred mass of the lens with better accuracy as we can eliminate one of the three-fold degenerate terms which affect $t_{\rm E}$, namely, $\mu_{\rm rel}$:

+While the inclusion of the angular Einstein radius, $\theta_E$, enables tighter constraints on the lens masses, it adds a complication to a statistical analysis of FFP properties because the microlensing event detection efficiency depends on both $t_E$ and $\theta_E$ (or equivalently $t_E$ and $\rho$).

-So far, seven short FSPL events have been discovered \citep{Mroz18,Mroz19b,Mroz20b,Mroz20c,Kim2021,Ryu2021}.
+So far, six short FSPL events have been discovered \citep{Mroz18,Mroz19b,Mroz20b,Mroz20c,Kim2021,Ryu2021}.
 All of these have $\theta_{\rm E}<10\,\mu$as, implying that their lenses are most likely of planetary mass.
-All of these sources are red giants because their angular radii, i.e., cross-section, are significantly larger than main sequence stars.
+All of these sources are red giants with the exception of the sub-giant source for OGLE-2016-BLG-1928 because their angular radii, i.e., cross-section, are significantly larger than main sequence stars.

 \cite{Mroz20b} found the short FSPL event, OGLE-2016-BLG-1928, with the smallest value of $\theta_{\rm E}= 0.842 \pm 0.064 \mu$as to date.
-Its lens is the first terrestrial mass FFP candidate and the first evidence of such population.
+Its lens is the first terrestrial mass FFP candidate and the first evidence of such a population.

 \cite{Kim2021} began a new approach to probing the FFP population by focusing on analyzing the $\theta_{\rm E}$ distribution in events with giant sources. \cite{Ryu2021} found a gap at $10<\theta_{\rm E}/\mu {\rm as} <30$ in the cumulative $\theta_{\rm E}$ distribution, which suggests a separation between the planetary mass population and other known populations, like brown dwarfs.